tanderono/jdbc/README.md

 Accaunting programm with java and mysql code (JDBC)

 Important !!!
-Its not final version.
+I`ts not final version.